The Potential Impact of AI Innovations on U.S. Occupations: Results

+To ascertain whether AI patents are linked to labor supply constraints or to labor demand in a sector, we correlated the AII industry sector scores with the annual vacancy rates from each sector in 2022.
+We found that AII and vacancy rates are positively correlated.
+After removing the outlier sector of Accommodation and Food Services---positioned more than two standard deviations away from the regression line (Figure~\ref{fig:vacancy-sector-outlier}) ---the correlation was positive and stronger, with a Pearson's correlation coefficient of $r = 0.58$ with $p = 0.02$ (Figure~\ref{fig:vacancy-sector}).
+This suggests that sectors potentially impacted by AI are currently experiencing labor shortages.

+Highly-impacted sectors include healthcare, information technology, and manufacturing, which aligns with our thematic analysis of tasks within the most-impacted occupations.
+These sectors have experienced a significantly high rate of impact.
+From the thematic analysis, two possible explanations emerge.
 The first explanation lies in the nature of the tasks within these sectors, which are likely to be replaced by AI-enhanced hardware.
 For example, in healthcare, tasks involving the use of X-rays or MRI scans, such as those used by radiologists, have been automated by patents on advanced medical equipment and devices.
-Similarly, in manufacturing, tasks that involve the examination of chemical or biological samples, such as those performed by food science technicians, can now be executed by AI-enhanced hardware.
+Similarly, in manufacturing, tasks that involve the examination of chemical or biological samples, such as those performed by food science technicians, can now be executed by by AI-enhanced hardware.
 The second explanation is that the occupations within these sectors entail tasks demanding extensive data analysis and processing.
 In information technology, film editors, for example, engage in video data editing, which our patent analysis found to have been streamlined by AI-based software.
 Likewise, scientists in healthcare, information technology, or manufacturing often handle large volumes of data, and recent patents deal with both structured and unstructured data (e.g., using deep-learning for computational biology~\cite{angermueller2016deep}).

-Least-impacted sectors, on the other hand, include construction, accommodation and food services, real estate, education, public administration, and finance and insurance.
-These sectors have experienced a significantly low rate of impact.
-From the thematic analysis, three possible explanations emerge.

-The first explanation centers on the fact that occupations within certain sectors are often associated with low-skilled or physical/manual labor.
-For instance, in construction, tasks range from assembling solar panels to maintaining pipe systems to operating various drills, all of which require physical labor.
-Additionally, manual dexterity is challenging to automate.
-In public administration, numerous occupations, such as police officers and firefighters, still require manual skills.

-The second explanation is that occupations within certain sectors demand basic and non-specialized skills.
-For instance, in accommodation services, the tasks of waiters and baristas typically involve minimal specialized knowledge or vocational training, such as serving food and drinks.
-Similarly, in real estate, brokers or clerks primarily require training in overseeing transactions and handling tasks related to office operations.